Bismuth subsalicylate/metronidazole/tetracycline (By mouth)

 - Medicine that may cause heart rhythm problems

 - Multivitamin supplements containing iron, zinc, or sodium bicarbonate

 - Do not take this medicine with milk or other dairy products.

 Warnings While Using This Medicine:

-- Tell your doctor if you have kidney disease, liver disease, nerve problems, or a history of blood disorders or seizures.
+- Tell your doctor if you have kidney disease, liver disease, brain or nerve problems, any type of infection (including chickenpox, influenza, fungal infection), obesity, or a history of blood disorders.

 - This medicine may make your skin more sensitive to sunlight.
 Wear sunscreen.
 Do not use sunlamps or tanning beds.